xuwenyihust/Wine-Quality/README.md

     ```
     * Choose **F1** rather than **accuracy** to be less sensitive to imbalance
     * Set the number of decision trees to be 15

+* **Probability Calibration**
+    * Have the predicted labels now, also want to get the probability of the respective label

 ## Libraries Used
 * [pandas](http://pandas.pydata.org/)